szaghi/ZOO/README.md

 #### Update libraries

-If you have downloaded the ZOO (by means of any methods) you have the possibility to update the libraries to the last master version without waiting for a ZOO update.
+If you have downloaded the ZOO (by means of any methods) and you have `git` and a minimal `bash` environment, you have the possibility to update the libraries to the last master version without waiting for a ZOO update.
 To update your local ZOO simply do

 ```shell
 cd ZOO